 July 31 - August 9 @ De Ruimte from 10-18:00: Accumulating exhibition during the H&D Summer Academy

-August 11 - 13 @ Mediamatic: On the occasion of the Summer Talks the exhibition moves to Mediamtic.
-Exhibition visiting hours are from 12-18:00.
+August 11 - 13 @ Mediamatic: On the occasion of the Summer Talks the exhibition moved to Mediamatic.

 August 2 @ Vondelbunker On and Off the Grid Film Night

-The exhibition and Summer Talks, invites the public to reflect and question our dependence and obedience on closed systems and proprietary technologies in our daily work and living environments.
+The exhibition and Summer Talks, invited the public to reflect and question our dependence and obedience on closed systems and proprietary technologies in our daily work and living environments.
 Are we, as steadily connected networkers, capable of disconnecting from existing grids and systems?
 Can we rethink and build self-sustaining environments that shape our future practices in unexpected ways?
-We seek to investigate larger societal questions about our reliance on dominant forms of technology, the value of understanding the systems that we are embedded in, and the ability to open up and appropriate technology.
-The aim is to explore and question our means of control.
-We’ll be exploring concepts like running and analyzing an independent personal solar trailer, peer to peer popup internet of things (IoT) devices and networks, biohacking micro-organisms, robot assisted farming, estrogen hacking, and sci-fi futurist thought experiments.
+We sought to investigate larger societal questions about our reliance on dominant forms of technology, the value of understanding the systems that we are embedded in, and the ability to open up and appropriate technology.
+The aim was to explore and question our means of control.
+We have been exploring concepts like running and analyzing an independent personal solar trailer, peer to peer popup internet of things (IoT) devices and networks, biohacking micro-organisms, robot assisted farming, estrogen hacking, and sci-fi futurist thought experiments.

 The Summer Talks:

-As an extension of the theme of the exhibition, the lecture evening will include talks from cross-disciplinary speakers who are reflecting on and researching the topic of connectivity, being on and off the grid, and the ethical consequences that arise in our contemporary information society
+As an extension of the theme of the exhibition, the lecture evening included talks from cross-disciplinary speakers who are reflecting on and researching the topic of connectivity, being on and off the grid, and the ethical consequences that arise in our contemporary information society.

 The Centre for Genomic Gastronomy

-During their talk, The Centre for Genomic Gastronomy will do a live plating of a plant specimen for endophyte collection.
-Their talk will explore what other forms our microbial future will take, they will look at the use of endophytes as biopesticides as well as the ethical implications of biohacking for agriculture, the commercialization of science and the privatization of the commons.
+During their talk, The Centre for Genomic Gastronomy did a live plating of a plant specimen for endophyte collection.
+Their talk explored what other forms our microbial future could take, they looked at the use of endophytes as biopesticides as well as the ethical implications of biohacking for agriculture, the commercialization of science and the privatization of the commons.

 The Things Network

 The Things Network is a global community of 15,983 people over 86 countries building a global Internet of Things data network.
-They will talk about technology allowing for things to talk to the internet without 3G or WiFi, eliminating the need for WiFi codes and mobile subscriptions.
+They talked about technology allowing for things to talk to the internet without 3G or WiFi, eliminating the need for WiFi codes and mobile subscriptions.

 As a lecturer in Physical Computing and Games, Phoenix Perry teaches and performs research at Goldsmiths, University of London.
 Her work focuses on human computer interaction, motion, sound, the body, machine learning and games.

-In addition to the exhibition and the lecture evening, a film screening at Vondelbunker will be hosted by H&D.
+In addition to the exhibition and the lecture evening, a film screening at Vondelbunker was hosted by H&D.

-The exhibition will include work from artists and designers whose practice engages with the theme of ‘getting prepped’ through both conceptual and practical hands-on work.
+The exhibition included work from artists and designers whose practice engages with the theme of ‘getting prepped’ through both conceptual and practical hands-on work.
 Invited artists and designers include: